 I also have experience editing college/admissions essays, personal statements, and writing samples.
 I received a perfect 12 on my SAT essay, and I contributed as a co-editor of the literary journal Copper Nickel.
 I was also a peer editor for several years in both high school and college.
 I can work with clients to significantly improve specific pieces of writing for tests, portfolios, and submissions -- or just help my students improve their overall writing and revision skills.

-University of Colorado Denver - B.A., Creative Writing
+Undergraduate Degree: University of Colorado Denver - Bachelor in Arts, Creative Writing

 SAT Verbal: 700